 - Brevity and clarity should be of prime consideration.

-- Information and evidence required must only apply to 2012.
+- Information and evidence required must only apply to the calendar year 2016.

 - No current year information is required except for accident statistics for the period 1 January – 31 March.